albrenner/Human_Genetics_Lab/README.md

 | Week 4: May 26/28| Performing GWAS and Calculating Polygenic Risk Scores |
 | Week 5: June 2/4 | Heritability and Fst |

-In class lab schedule:
-Week 1: May 5/7 Intrduction to unix scripting and R studio, problem set 1 - Allelic and genotypic frequencies with application to SNP array data
-Week 2: May 12/14 Problem set 2 - Identifying population structure from genomic data Week 3: May 19/21 Problem set 3 - IBD and Runs of Homozygosity (ROH) Week 4: May 26/28 Problem set 4 - Performing GWAS and Calculating Polygenic Risk Scores Week 5: June 2/4 Problem set 5 - Heritability and Fst